-The performance of a refrigerator (net of energy consumption and environmental impact) changes based on many factors, including the climate of a day.
-Although we can assume that a vegetable will keep longer, the times of decay vary a lot.
+The performance of a refrigerator (net of energy consumption and environmental impact) changes based on many factors, including the weather of the day.
+Although we can take it for granted that a vegetable can be stored for longer, spoilage times vary greatly.

 Beko, a company of the Turkish Arçelik group and one of the leading European household appliance companies, showed its new Harvest Fresh technology at the recent IFA 2019.